al-chris/Api-template-no-supervisord/README.md

 # Api-template
- Template for a single container FastAPI backend with CI/CD pipelines
+ Template for a single container FastAPI backend with CI/CD pipelines.